III-1f PHI Standards to Augment Restricted Information Controls: Clinical Research Data

 This procedure outlines basic controls necessary for all registered hosts which process, store, or transmit Restricted Information on Case Western Reserve IT systems.
 Because ePHI is considered a high impact for confidentiality, such data are categorized as Restricted.

-These are controls are to be applied in addition to the listed Case Western Reserve University Tier I and Tier III Controls.
+These are controls are to be applied in addition to the listed Case Western Reserve University Public Information and Internal Use Only Controls.
 They are not comprehensive of all security controls applicable in the university environment.

 - HIPAA Privacy/Security Training.
 All staff involved with clinical research involving human subjects must complete some training in the following areas: